San Pedro prison: Income

 Cocaine is produced inside the compound with large laboratories producing a significant amount of the drug while other inmates utilise crude processing systems in their own cells.
-Consequently the amount of drug use and addiction around the prison is very high.
+Consequently, the amount of drug use and addiction around the prison is very high.
 The cocaine is then trafficked outside, meaning that the prison is a large supplier of the drug.
 Alcohol is also widely available and its sale is an important source of income for some of those inside the prison.

 Tourism

-Although tourism in the prison of San Pedro is illegal, many entrants can gain access to a tour by bribing the guards at the perimeter.
-Those who wish to tour the prison must first be snuck in by someone who knows the way in from the outside.
-Tourist are taken into a room and their names are entered into a registry book along with their passport numbers.
-Guards then mark the tourist’s arms with a number that corresponds to their name in the book and that serves as their identification as tourists and allows them to exit the prison once the tour is over.
-The fee to enter the prison is around $57 US dollars or 400 boliviano.
-After being patted down by the guards entrants are told to make sure they leave before 6pm and not to take any pictures.
-Despite the perceived dangers and legal issues regarding the tours, the prison is estimated to have once had approximately 50 tours daily.
+Although tourism in the prison of San Pedro is illegal, prior to 2009, many entrants could gain access to a tour by bribing the guards at the perimeter.
+The fee to enter the prison was around $57 US dollars or 400 boliviano.
+After being searched by the guards entrants are told to make sure they leave before 6pm and not to take any pictures.
+Despite the perceived dangers and legal issues regarding the tours, the prison was estimated to have once had approximately 50 tours daily.

-Tourism of the prison is conducted in many ways like tourism in any other place.
-The host is usually a tour guide - someone with intensive knowledge of the history, layout, rules and regulation of the prison.
-Once inside the prison, tourists are introduced to their tour guide and bodyguard and asked to register their information once again before the tour begins.
-Many people from around the globe have traveled to La Paz in order to visit “one of the most interesting prisons in the world”.
+After turning a blind eye to the illegal tourism for many years, the Bolivian government finally put an end to the practice in 2009, after a video taken by a tourist inside the prison was uploaded on YouTube, and local TV networks reported on the issue.